-The CEO with delegated responsibility from the Board has a write-off limit of up to and including £1,000.
-The CFO must consult the Chair of the Finance, Audit and General Purposes Committee of the intention to write off the debt and formally inform the Board at the next meeting.
+The CEO with delegated responsibility from the Board has a write-off limit of up to and including $\pounds 2,500$ .
+The CFO must consult the Chair of the Finance, Audit and General Purposes Committee of the intention to write off any debt over this amount.

-The decision to recover a debt up to and including £2,500 will be made by the Finance, Audit and General Purposes Committee or the Board.
+The decision to recover a debt in excess of £2,500 will be made by the Finance, Audit and General Purposes Committee or the Board.
 The decision will be given consideration following a report from the CFO and it will be clearly minuted.